kirby-b/Godot-Platformer/docs/DOCUMENTATION.md

 Day 51: I worked on how sounds work and what sounds come from where.
 Biggest change was crusher enemies only making noise in an area

+Day 52: I added a title screen to add a bit of a more complete feel to the game

 # Tips, Tricks, and Advice

 1. In Godot 4 to change cell size of a tilemap, you go to where it says tileset in the upper right corner and click the down arrow.
 From there click edit and the cell size should be there.